agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 >> Active Record is a good choice for domain logic that isn't too complex, such as creates, reads, updates, and deletes.
 Derivations and validations based on a single record work well in this structure.

-For that reason Lotus models delegate validation at the controller action level and [Luca Guidi explains why](http://lucaguidi.com/2014/10/23/introducing-lotus-validations.html).
+For that reason Lotus models delegate validation at the controller action level--you can [read the full explanation here](http://lucaguidi.com/2014/10/23/introducing-lotus-validations.html).

 You won't find `/models` inside the `/apps` directory--the application generator will build a properly namespaced structure in `/lib` and since Lotus **does not have autoloading** it must be required from `config/environment.rb`: